shioyama/mobility/README.md

 }
 ```

-You will notice that Mobility uses locale accessors to indicate which locale
+You will notice that Mobility uses locale accessor methods to indicate which
-has changed; dirty tracking is implemented this way to ensure that it is clear
+locale has changed; dirty tracking is implemented this way to ensure that it is
-what has changed in which locale, avoiding any possible ambiguity.
+clear what has changed in which locale, avoiding any possible ambiguity.

 For more details, see: {Mobility::Backend::Dirty}.